Top-of-the-Line Firestopping Systems for Your Building

 Alpha Insulation & Waterproofing can provide submittals, certifications, identification tags and installation logs, which can be collated and turned over to the owner in a single package upon substantial completion of the project, minimizing the confusion that can occur when multiple trades are responsible for their own firestopping installations.

 Firestopping is designed to slow the spread of fire so a building can be safely evacuated.
 It seals off each room from the next, preventing flames, smoke and toxic gases from spreading to adjacent rooms.
-Even a penetration as small as a pencil can allow an adjacent room to fill with smoke in minutes, so it is important to seal all penetrations.
-Talk to our team at Alpha today to learn more about the importance of firestopping.
+Even a penetration as small as a pencil can allow an adjacent room to fill with smoke in minutes, so it’s important to seal all penetrations.
+Contact us today to learn more about the importance of firestopping.

 Is firestopping needed if a fire sprinkler system is installed?

 Yes, firestopping acts as passive protection that prevents the spread of fire, smoke and gases from room to room whether or not the fire sprinklers activate.
 Fire sprinklers only work to put out the flames — and if the system malfunctions, it may fail at that — but smoke and gases are not contained.